 \section{Methods}

-In this section, we detail our two-stage approach, which consists of {\em (i)} world model pre-training, which learns a multi-task \& embodiment world model, given offline data, which rather importantly, includes reward-free, mixed-quality data, and {\em (ii)} RL-based fine-tuning which leverages the pre-trained world model and online interaction in an offline-to-online fashion.
-See \cref{fig:overview} for the overview and \cref{alg:gsa} for the full algorithm.
+In this section, we detail our two-stage approach, which consists of {\em (i)} world model pre-training, which learns a multi-task \& embodiment world model, given offline data, which rather importantly, includes reward-free and mixed-quality data, and {\em (ii)} RL-based fine-tuning which leverages the pre-trained world model, non-curated offline data, and online interaction in an offline-to-online fashion.
+See \cref{fig:overview} for the overview and \cref{alg:ncrl} for the full algorithm.